kehrlinger/YeastMatingLabelGenerator/README.md

 # YeastMatingLabelGenerator
-Generates labels for glycerolstock-eppis in a spreadsheet
+Generates labels for glycerolstock-eppis of Y2H matings in a spreadsheet.